 Knowing how many Indigenous students are applying to and / or enrolled at each college helps the colleges help you.
 These statistics allow them to plan for and deliver programs, services, supports and opportunities that are relevant to Indigenous students.

 All applicant information collected is legally protected under the Freedom of Information and Protection of Privacy Act.
 Information about your Indigenous identity or ancestry is stored in the secure applicant information system.

-As part of the application process, your personal information will be disclosed to the colleges, the Ministry of Training, Colleges and Universities (MTCU), the Ministry of Education, the Ministry of Agriculture, Food and Rural Affairs and the Ministry of Health and Long-Term Care, as well as other educational research agencies approved by OCAS for statistical, marketing and research purposes.
+As part of the application process, your personal information will be disclosed to the colleges, the Ministry of Colleges and Universities (MCU), the Ministry of Education, the Ministry of Agriculture, Food and Rural Affairs and the Ministry of Health and Long-Term Care, as well as other educational research agencies approved by OCAS for statistical, marketing and research purposes.

 For specific details, please review our Privacy Statement.